luludada/Resume/README.md

 * Library assistant in west Vancouver Memorial Library(October 2015 to Present)

-  * Help librarian set up upcoming events in the library, for example, the Remember Day ceremony, book sale day.
+  * Helped librarian set up upcoming events in the library, for example, the Remember Day ceremony, book sale day.

-  * Help librarian develops the website with Mandarin translation option.
+  * Helped librarian develops the website with Mandarin translation option.

 ## License